arrowtype/safari-opsz-test/README.md

 Please note: in the current main Safari, there are other `opsz` inconsistencies.
 For example, if you go to a font’s max `opsz`, the rendered font weight will suddenly be the min `wght`.
 So, please test for that while fixing this, and don’t e.g. simply revert changes to opsz handling (not that I think you would do so, but there have been problems here for awhile, so please be careful but also quick, if possible, in addressing it).

 WebKit folks: thanks so much for all your work here!

+## A workaround for web authors

+This issue should be fixed, but until it is, it seems that adding `font-optical-sizing: none;` along with the `font-variation-settings` will allow the `opsz` to be specifically set, even for its default value.

 ## Screenshots